gisjuanklunaster/SayHello/README.md

   - English, Spanish, Chinese, German, French, Portuguese, Italian, Russian, Japanese and Greek.
 - Reusable (it won't interfere with any of the other Javascript code in your app)
 - Easy to type 'SH$()' structure, i.e. kind of JQuery-like
 - Supports JQuery, i.e. it returns a greeting wrapped in a JQuery object that points at your desired HTML element, filling that element with the greeting.
-So for instance, you could pass SayHello a div or a span in your HTML that just just contains text, and it will fill that with the appropiate greeting text.
+So for instance, you could pass SayHello a div or a span in your HTML that just contains text, and it will fill that with the appropiate greeting text.

 ## Why
-This mini-library is inteneded to apply some Javascript core concepts than in providing some advanced functionality.
+This mini-library is inteneded to apply some Javascript core concepts instead of providing some advanced functionality.
 Next, the Javascript core concepts I seeked to apply by the implementation of this mini-library:
 - Execution Contexts and Lexical environments
 - Hoisting